adeeb10abbas/hexapod/README.md

-# HexaPod Walking Simulation in Drake
+# Quadruped Walking Simulation in Drake
 This project will be building a controller for the Trossen Robotics Hexapod robot (PhantomX).
 The original open source URDF and collision are taken from [HumaRobotics repo](https://github.com/HumaRobotics/phantomx_description).
 It had to be modified to make it work with Drake.

 ![Phantom X model](/media/phantomx.png?raw=true "Phantom X model with the HumaRobotics meshes")